 Use Case 3: Customized Home Service

 One person, when he/she is away from home, he/her may use his/her mobile device to coordinate appointments using calendar application or to search information on internet.
 His/her mobile device also can trace its location using GPS.
-By collecting the information, his/her life pattern/context and interests can be analyzed.
-Using well-analyzed information, a service provider can provide user- customized home service with home appliances which have capability of showing video or playing audio like smart television or smart refrigerator.
+By collecting the information, his/her life pattern/context and interests can be analysed.
+Using well-analysed information, a service provider can provide user- customized home service with home appliances which have capability of showing video or playing audio like smart television or smart refrigerator.
 He/she may come back to home and turn on TV.
-Channels would be recommended based on analyzed data of his/her preference.
+Channels would be recommended based on analysed data of his/her preference.
 Then commercial advertisement on TV would be shown regarding of his/her interest and personal information.

+10.4.2 Source

+Not applicable